ABOUT DARK MATTER:

 I was named a “Legend of Slam” at the 2006 National Poetry Slam in Austin, TX, and was elected “The Poet Laureate Of The Blogosphere” by voters at thebloggingpoet.com for 2008.

-A seven-time Pushcart Prize nominee, I’m the author of seventeen chapbooks and six CDs of my work, the latter with my music and poetry project, The Duende Project, which features the stellar bass and nylon string guitar work of Steven Lanning-Cafaro (aka “Faro”) and, as of 2013, the consummate drummer Chris O’Donnell and stellar guitarist Christopher J. Lawton.
+A seven-time Pushcart Prize nominee, I’m the author of seventeen chapbooks, a growing list of eBooks, and seven collections of my work with The Duende Project, which features the stellar bass and nylon string guitar work of Steven Lanning-Cafaro (aka “Faro”) and, as of 2013, the consummate drummer Chris O’Donnell and guitarist extraordinaire Christopher J. Lawton.
+Our website is The Duende Project.
+Everything from tracks to show schedule is available there.

-If you’d like a copy of any recent chapbooks, contact me through here.
-In addition, the Duende Project’s albums are available on Bandcamp.
+If you’d like a copy of any recent chapbooks (or eBooks), contact me through here.
+In addition, the Duende Project’s albums are available on all the usual download and streaming services, though our preferred commerce outlet is through Bandcamp.
 Our most recent album, “Live At AS220,” came out in 2018 and is available for purchase or streaming on all the major outlets.

 I welcome your comments, thoughts, offers of gigs, cash, etc…